syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 ## ResolveToRecordIndex(int rowIndex)

-In order to obtain the record index of a specific row in an SfDataGrid control, you can make use the `ResolveToRecordIndex` method of the `DataGridIndexResolver` class.
-This method takes an integer parameter, which represents the row index, and returns the corresponding record index.
+To obtain the record index of a specific row in a SfDataGrid control, use the `ResolveToRecordIndex` method of the `DataGridIndexResolver` class.
+This method takes an integer parameter representing the row index and returns the corresponding record index.

 Here is an example of how you can use this method to get the record index of a row: